GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 Woven reeds, seqoia bark, and some unfamiliar moss hold these primitive yet well made bracers together.
 *For the purpose of interacting with any creature native to the woods, or interacting with an object which resides therein, the wearer may treat themselves as having a [Body] of 23 (which brings a bonus of +7).
 Additionally, if the wearer is of great size, during the first round of any combat, the user's defense is increased by 1*.

+**Grulth**, $4,400
+Unique
+Neg.
+A riing which always seems to carry some flith to it of unknown origin.
+It functions identically to a wand, requiring a [Will] of 13+ to operate and firing a toxic ray of energy.
+When used this way, it actually bestows 2 points of spell sickness on an odd attack roll.
+Additionally, if name is known, *the wearer may cast the spell Sludgery as though they knew it*.

 **Imploding Band**, $23,000
 Wunique
 Neg.